dotnet/designs/accepted/2021/platform-dependencies/platform-dependencies.md

 Dependencies will change over time from release to release.
 For that reason, it is reasonable to consider the platform dependency model to be a release artifact, tied to a particular release.
 Precedent already exists for this kind of artifact with the [releases.json](https://github.com/dotnet/core/blob/master/release-notes/5.0/releases.json) file.
 In order to provide a consistent experience for consuming release artifacts, this design roughly follows that pattern used for the releases.json file.

-The **runtime** dependency model will be represented as a JSON file and be stored in the [release-notes folder](https://github.com/dotnet/core/tree/master/release-notes) for each release.
-For example, the 6.0.0 release would have the runtime dependency model located at https://github.com/dotnet/core/blob/master/release-notes/6.0/6.0.0/6.0.0-runtime-deps.json; a preview release would be located at https://github.com/dotnet/core/blob/master/release-notes/6.0/preview/6.0.0-preview.1-runtime-deps.json.
+The **runtime** dependency model will be represented as a YAML file and be stored in the [release-notes folder](https://github.com/dotnet/core/tree/master/release-notes) for each release.
+For example, the 6.0.0 release would have the runtime dependency model located at https://github.com/dotnet/core/blob/master/release-notes/6.0/6.0.0/6.0.0-runtime-deps.yml; a preview release would be located at https://github.com/dotnet/core/blob/master/release-notes/6.0/preview/6.0.0-preview.1-runtime-deps.yml.
 This design deviates from the releases.json file which is stored at major/minor folder level instead of the patch folder for a couple reasons:

 * There is no dependency data that is common to all patch releases.
 While there could end up being commonality in the data, it is not an inherent feature.
-* From a human-readability standpoint, the size of the json file would be quite large and difficult to navigate as patch releases accumulate.
+* From a human-readability standpoint, the size of the file would be quite large and difficult to navigate as patch releases accumulate.

-The **toolchain** dependency model will also be represented as a JSON file but be stored in each .NET git repository at a known location: `eng/toolchain-dependencies.json`.
+The **toolchain** dependency model will also be represented as a YAML file but be stored in each .NET git repository at a known location: `eng/toolchain-dependencies.yml`.
 It's not treated as a release artifact in the same way as the runtime dependency model.
 Its purpose is more relevant to the repo so it is co-located there instead of consolidating them into the dotnet/core repo.

 ## Engineering Workflow